renewglobalgroup/antminers/README.md

-# Innosilicon Miners
+# Antminers

-This project will contain information about Innosilicon miners that are currently on the market.
+This project will contain information about commonly used mining machines on the market.